 Potty Training doesn’t just happen overnight.
 If it did for you, kudos.
 For the rest of us puttering our way through the chaos of teaching a tiny, but fiercely independent little person about how to pee here’s to the joys of conquering a dry night.
 For some kids, dry nights are elusive and might not happen until the child reaches 5-8 years old.

 I’m of the mindset that this is a skill that comes with time and it can’t be forced or trained into a child.
-So if you’re tired of buying pull-ups at the exorbitant price of $30/case let’s switch it up with reusables.
+So if you’re tired of buying disposable pull-ups at the exorbitant price let’s switch it up with reusables.
 I warn you now, the marketplace for night time quality training pants isn’t cheap, but it’s less financial waste, and environmental waste?

 Reusable Options to Conquer Nighttime Bedwetting

-- Omaiki Nighttime Hero Training Pants, available in sizes up to 12Y, these made in Canada, cloth training pants are the perfect addition to your bedtime routine.
+- Omaiki Nightime Hero Training Pants, available in sizes up to 12Y, these made in Canada, cloth training pants are the perfect addition to your bedtime routine.
 Absorbent, functional, and easy to launder, add Omaiki into your life for bedtime confidence.

 Not all Bedwetting Products are the same.

 A quick search on Amazon brings up many products using these key words.
 What I know is that textiles are expensive and if you need overnight absorbency, it’s unlikely to happen with a $3-10 product.
 You pay for the quality of the material, the customer service to get you there, and a product that works.

 Let me know what works for your young child?
 How have you tackled bedwetting in bigger kids?

 I’d love to know if you have any other suggestions of Reusable Options for Bedwetting children!
 Share some great products in the comments below.